The COVID-19 Infodemic: Twitter versus Facebook: Methods

 \subsubsection{Facebook data.}

 We used the \textit{posts/search} endpoint of the CrowdTangle API \cite{crowdtangle} to collect data from Facebook.
 We filtered the entire set of English posts published by public pages and groups in the period from Jan.
 1 to Oct.
-31, 2020 using the above list of keywords, resulting in over 37M posts from over 140k public pages/groups.
+31, 2020 using the above list of keywords, resulting in over 37M posts by over 140k public pages/groups.

 Our Facebook data collection is limited by the coverage of pages and groups in CrowdTangle, a public tool owned and operated by Facebook.
-CrowdTangle includes over 6M public Facebook pages and groups with at least 100k followers/members (public groups with at least 2k members if based in the U.S.), and a very small subset of verified profiles that can be followed like public pages.
+CrowdTangle includes over 6M Facebook pages and groups: all those with at least 100k followers/members, U.S. based public groups with at least 2k members, and a very small subset of verified profiles that can be followed like public pages.
 We include these public accounts among pages and groups.
 In addition, some pages and groups with fewer followers and members are also included by CrowdTangle upon request from users.
 This might bias the dataset in ways that are hard to gauge.
 For example, requests from researchers interested in monitoring low-credibility pages and groups might lead to over-representation of such content.

 As shown in Fig.~\ref{fig:tw_fb_illustration}, the collected data contains information about original Facebook posts and the pages/groups that published these posts.
-For each post, we also have access to \textit{aggregated} statistics such as the number of reshares, comments, and reactions (e.g., ``like'') by Facebook users.
+For each post, we also have access to \textit{aggregate} statistics such as the number of reshares, comments, and reactions (e.g., ``likes'') by Facebook users.
 The numbers of comments and reactions are highly correlated with reshares (Fig.~\ref{fig:fb_correlation}), so we focus on reshares in this study.

-Similarly to Twitter, Facebook pages and groups that publish posts are referred to as ``roots'' and users who reshare them are ``leaves''.
-However, differently from Twitter, we don't have access to any information about leaf users on Facebook.
+Similarly to Twitter, Facebook pages and groups that publish posts are referred to as ``roots'' and users who reshare them are ``leaves.''
+However, in contrast to Twitter, we don't have access to any information about leaf users on Facebook.
 We refer generically to Twitter users and Facebook pages and groups as ``accounts.''

 To compare Facebook and Twitter in a meaningful way, we compare root users with root pages/groups, original tweets with original posts, and retweet counts with reshare counts.
 We define \textit{prevalence} as the sum of original tweets and retweets on Twitter, and as the sum of original posts and reshares on Facebook.